Dental Implants and Fixed Bridges: Options for Replacing Missing Teeth

 How Do I Treat Gum Disease?

-Without proper treatment, early stages of gum disease can result in teeth becoming infected, loose, and possibly needing to come out.
-Treat your gum disease by brushing and flossing frequently, avoiding use of tobacco products, and seeing your dental hygienist regularly.
-They can come up with a plan of action that may require professional deep cleaning or other periodontal procedures.
+Treat gum disease by brushing and flossing frequently, not using tobacco products and seeing your dental hygienist regularly.
+They can form a plan of action that may require professional deep cleaning or other periodontal procedures.

-Contact Cascadia Dental Specialists Today!
+Contact Cascadia Dental Specialists for Treatment